Gonmora41/Netflix_Short_Film_Finder/README.md

 - The Catalogue is not fully updated and one may experience region restrictions

+### Further improvements

+There is a lot of things to do to improve this project.
+Here are some of them:
+- Reducing the dashboard in half by having the graphs dinamically change to show movies or TV shows.
+Or maybe even both together.
+This was the first approach, but then I started to model the data and thought that I could split Movies and TV Shows into two different tables, hence this split.
+- Improve the modeling of data in orther to explore more data that would be impossible otherwise, like showing stats about cast and directors.

 ### References

 This was my first solo-project.
 But I did have the constant help of [ChatGPT](https://chat.openai.com/) for every minor detail that I didn't know how to handle.